bculler17/Flask_Dashboard-OracleSummary/README.md

 DEMO can be viewed here: (coming soon)

-Tools used: Python, SQL, html, css, Flask Web framework
+Tools used: Python, SQL, html, css, Flask Web framework, Bash

 Database Tables Used to Populate Dashboard: